Homemade diets

 While salmon can be a nutritious addition to a dog's diet, there are some precautions that should be taken.
 Raw or undercooked salmon may contain harmful bacteria that can cause food poisoning, and some types of fish may contain bones that can pose a choking hazard or injure a dog's digestive tract.
 In addition, some seasonings and sauces used to prepare salmon may contain ingredients that are toxic to dogs, such as garlic and onions.

 It's also important to note that some dogs may be allergic to salmon or other types of fish, so it's best to introduce it to your dog's diet in small amounts and monitor their reaction.
+In this regard, it is crucial to be vigilant and look out for any signs of an adverse reaction.

 Overall, salmon can be a healthy and nutritious addition to a dog's diet when served properly, but it's always best to consult with a veterinarian before making any changes to your dog's diet.
+A professional can provide personalized guidance based on your dog's specific health needs.

 Can Dogs Eat Salmon? - Is salmon good for dogs?